Lampromicra

 Lampromicra is a genus of true bugs in the family Scutelleridae.
-They are commonly referred to as jewel bugs or metallic shield bugs.
+As with other genera in this family, they may be referred-to as "jewel bugs" or "metallic shield bugs".

 Distribution

 Lampromicra have been recorded in parts of Australia (Queensland, New South Wales, Northern Territory, Western Australia), Papua New Guinea, Indonesia, New Caledonia, Philippines, Moluccas, Solomon Islands.

 Species

+The following species are recognised in the genus Lampromicra: